Crash in Butler County leaves man critically injured

 BUTLER COUNTY, Kan.
 (KSNW) — A crash in Butler County has left one man critically injured.

 According to the Kansas Highway Patrol (KHP), just before 3 p.m. on Thursday, Aug.
-25, 25-year-old Scott Olson was driving a 2007 Chevy Malibu eastbound on Kansas Highway 254, near SW Adams Rd, at a high rate of speed and weaving between lanes.
+25, a 25-year-old man was driving a 2007 Chevy Malibu eastbound on Kansas Highway 254, near SW Adams Road, at a high rate of speed and weaving between lanes.

-The KHP says Olson left the road to the left into the grass median, lost control and then crossed both shoulders and lanes of travel.
-He then stuck a tree and a fence in the South ditch of K-254, coming to a rest facing slightly northeast.
+The KHP says the driver left the road to the left into the grass median, lost control and then crossed both shoulders and lanes of travel.
+He then stuck a tree and a fence in the south ditch of K-254, coming to a rest facing slightly northeast.